Superannuation in Australia: Investments in the fund

 Investment earnings of the superannuation fund (i.e. dividends, rental income etc.) are taxed at a flat rate of 15% by the superannuation fund.
 In addition, where an investment is sold, capital gains tax is payable by the superannuation fund at 15%.

 Much like the discount available to individuals and other trusts, a superannuation fund can claim a capital gains tax discount where the investment has been owned for at least 12 months.
 The discount applicable to superannuation fund is 33%, reducing the effective capital gains tax from 15% to 10%.

+Superannuation funds pool the contributions from multiple individuals and invest these funds in a wide range of assets such as stocks, bonds, real estate, and more.
+These investments aim to generate returns and grow the fund over time.